szaqal/Kubernetes/README.md

 kubectl delete pod foo --grace-period=0 --force
 ```

+### Multi interface hosts

+Whenever there are mutliple hosts that share the same iterface name and address You may need to set Calico setup ```IP_AUTODETECTION_METHOD``` since conflicts may happen and this can be avoided.

 ## Random notes

 * Stateful sets: each of your pods is guaranteed the same network identity and disk across restarts, even if it's rescheduled to a different physical machine.